OmarEl-Mohandes/PaymentGateway/README.md

 BankSimulator is a stubbed class to return different payment statuses based on the `amount` in the request.
 It's used only in `/make-payment` API.

 ### Areas Of Improvements
-This project is far from 'production ready' status, and I had to cut a lot of corners due to my available time
+This project is far from 'production ready' status, and I had to cut a lot of corners due to my available time.
 Nevertheless, here are some food for thought points:

-#### Security
+- #### Security
     - The APIs don't have authentication/authorisation for the merchant clients.
 For instance, authenticating clients to use our APIs and authorising them to use specific merchantIds.
     - The classification of data stored and passed around different components are **Critical**.
 It needs be encrypted at Rest and tokenizing the payment details to pass a token around instead of the actual data.

-#### Scalability/Cost
+- #### Scalability/Cost
    Although, AWS Lambda can handle high TPS (relatively), it's not recommended to use for latency nor cost sensitive use cases.
 Scaling up Lambdas has proven to be more costly than e.g running ECS tasks on the long run.

-#### Availability and Consistency
+- #### Availability and Consistency
    - In `/make-payment`, the call to BankSimulator happens first then we store the result to DDB.
 However, when the call to DDB fails, we won't store the result.
    That means these two calls are not atomically guaranteed.
    If the payment is `Approved` we'll need to return it to the merchant and retry later to sync the correct status in our DDB.
 Another option is to rollback the transaction to the bank and and return `Failed` to the client.

    - We need to introduce throttling based on merchantIds, however this might increase complexity to clients usage.

-#### Validation and Testing
+- #### Validation and Testing
     - Currently, the project is missing unit tests and integration tests.
 I've added some acceptance tests for some main scenarios, but it's far from done.
     - Introducing input format validation for each field.
     - Writing javadocs for each function API in my code, and proper API documentation.

-#### Monitoring and Observability
+- #### Monitoring and Observability
    A lot of metrics needs to be emitted specially in failure modes between the components.
 Big TODO around merchant alarms and dashboards.

 ## Usage